pablogila/CrystalReader/README.md

 ## Error Management

-If you notice a slowdown while reading the files, expect that your data may be incomplete.
-It is **strongly recommended** to manually check all files marked with an **ERROR** or **WARNING**.
+Sometimes some of your files may be corrupted, for example, if the simulation was terminated before it was completed.
 If a value is not found, an **ERROR** message will be displayed with information about the corrupt file.
+This particular file will be ignored, because even if other variables could be read, they are probably wrong; however, you can still save the rest of the variables from corrupted files by setting the `safemode` parameter to **False**.

-If reading a file takes too long, a **WARNING** message is displayed, meaning that even if the data was extracted, it may be incorrect.
-The threshold for considering a warning is defined by the variable **loop_threshold**, which is 5 seconds by default, and may need to be changed if you are running the scripts on a supercomputer, or in a potato with some cables.
+If a file takes too long to read, it is aborted and an **ERROR** message is displayed.
+The threshold for considering an error is defined by the variable `cry`, which is usually between 5 and 15 seconds by default, but can be set to **False** to remove the time limit.
+This variable may need to be changed if you are running the scripts on a supercomputer or in a potato with some wires.

+If a value is not found, an **ERROR** is displayed, regardless of whether the **cry** threshold has been reached or not.

-All this information is extracted to an error log defined by the `error_log` variable.
+If an error is detected, the relevant information is extracted to an error log defined by the `error_log` variable.

-Basically, this whole section could be summarized in the following sentence: **Always check the files marked with ERRORS or WARNINGS because they may be corrupted**.
+This whole section could be summarized in the following sentence: **Always check the files marked with ERRORS because they may be corrupt**.

 ## Common Functions

 The functions used to read the files are defined in `cr_common.py` and are imported at the beginning of each script.
 These functions are the following:

-* `searcher(filename, search_value)`.
+* `searcher(filename, time_limit, search_value)`.
 This function reads the **filename** file starting from the end, until it finds a line starting with **search_value**, and then returns the entire line as an output string.
+If the reading takes more than **time_limit** seconds, it will abort and return **None**.
+This threshold is removed by setting **time_limit** as **False**.

-* `searcher_rows(filename, search_value, number_rows)`.
+* `searcher_rows(filename, time_limit, search_value, number_rows)`.
 Similar to **searcher()**, but returns an array with the matching line at the first position, and the subsequent number of lines specified by **number_rows** filling the rest of the array.

 * `extract_float(string, name)`.
 This function extracts the float value of a given **name** variable from a raw **string**, by searching the given string for a matching pattern as `(name + r'\s*=?\s*(-?\d+(?:\.\d+)?(?:[eE][+\-]?\d+)?)')`, where:
   * `\s*=?\s*` matches any whitespace characters, followed by an optional equals sign, followed by any whitespaces